-Selecting the correct width snowboard is equally as important as selecting the appropriate length snowboard.
+Selecting the correct snowboard width is equally as important as selecting the appropriate length.
 Width of a snowboard is critical in that it prevents toe and heel drag when leaning the board over in to a turn.
-Too narrow of a width for your boot size, and your toes/heels could drag and cause a bobble or fall.
-Too wide of a width and the board will not react quickly and will feel sluggish and awkward to turn.
+Too narrow width for your boot size, and your toes/heels could drag and cause a bobble or fall.
+Too wide width and the board will not react quickly and will feel sluggish and awkward to turn.
 Somewhere in between is the happy medium of width for your boot size.

 Wide boards maintain the same geometry and ride characteristic as non-wide boards, so your larger-footed riders aren’t missing anything by purchasing a wide board.
 In fact, a wide board will feel the same to you as a non-wide board does for someone with size 9 boots.
 Wide boards are offered at many price-points, but not all models.
 So if you feel as though you might need a wide size to accommodate your large feet, consider models with wide offerings like the Custom and the Process.

 In general, female riders will not need a wide board, which is why we do not offer a wide women's board.
 If you are an extreme outlier (women's 11+ boot) you may need to consider riding a men's board.

 Also see this article on choosing a board length.